perwendel/perwendel.github.io/_posts/tutorials/2017-07-24-embedded-jetty-with-request-log.markdown

 The implementation here is identical to Spark's embedded Jetty with the addition of `server.setRequestLog(requestLog);`

-### Creating a utitily function for the embedded server
+### Creating a utility function for the embedded server

 Let's tie it together in a utility function that accepts our original log4j logger and overrides Spark's default Jetty implementation with ours